 - 1. Progress Forms: At the examination, color-coded Progress Forms will be issued which will contain a record of the treatment, examiner signatures for all completed portions of the examination, and progress notes from the candidate to examiner as appropriate to the course of treatment.
-A black ballpoint pen shall be used for all notations on the Progress Forms. - 2.
+A black ball-point pen shall be used for all notations on the Progress Forms. - 2.
 Performance Standards: The candidate's clinical performance on all sections will be rated according to specific criteria.
 The performance criteria and the standards by which the examination is conducted are provided to the candidate within this manual. - 3.
 Penalty Deductions: Throughout the examination, the candidate's professional conduct and clinical performance will be evaluated.
 A number of considerations will weigh in determining the candidate's final grades and penalties may be assessed for violation of examination standards and/or for certain procedural errors, as defined and described within this manual. - 4.
 Reasons for Dismissal: In addition to the standards of conduct expectations, the following list is provided as a quick reference guide for candidates.
-While the following is not an all-inclusive listing, it does provide examples of behaviors that may result in dismissal/failure of the examination: - Using unauthorized equipment at any time during the examination process. - Performing required examination procedures outside the allotted examination time. - Failure to follow the published time limits and/or complete the examination within the allotted time. - Receiving assistance from another practitioner including but not limited to; another candidate, dentist, University/School representative(s), etc. - Exhibiting dishonesty. - Unprofessional, rude, abusive, uncooperative, or disruptive behavior to other candidates, patients and/or exam personnel. - Misappropriation or thievery during the examination. - Noncompliance with anonymity requirements. - Noncompliance with established guidelines for asepsis and/or infection control. - Use of unauthorized documents or materials in patient care or evaluation areas. - Use of cellular telephones, Bluetooth devices, pagers or other electronic equipment in examination areas. - Use of electronic recording devices by the candidate during any part of the examination; or the taking of photographs during the evaluation or treatment procedures. - 5.
-Authorized Photography: At some selected test sites, oral photographs may be taken randomly during the examination by an authorized photographer retained by CRDTS.
-The purpose is to capture a broad representation of actual procedures which can be used for examiner calibration exercises.
-The photographs will include no identification of either the patients or candidates.
-An announcement will be made or a notice will be distributed to inform patients and candidates when photographs are authorized at a site.
+While the following is not an all-inclusive listing, it does provide examples of behaviors that may result in dismissal/failure of the examination: - Using unauthorized equipment at any time during the examination process. - Performing required examination procedures outside the allotted examination time. - Failure to follow the published time limits and/or complete the examination within the allotted time. - Receiving assistance from another practitioner including but not limited to; another candidate, dentist, University/School representative(s), etc. - Exhibiting dishonesty. - Unprofessional, rude, abusive, uncooperative, or disruptive behavior to other candidates, patients and/or exam personnel. - Misappropriation or thievery during the examination. - Noncompliance with anonymity requirements. - Noncompliance with established guidelines for asepsis and/or infection control. - Use of unauthorized documents or materials in patient care or evaluation areas. - Use of cellular telephones, pagers or other electronic equipment in patient care areas. - Use of electronic recording devices by the candidate during any part of the examination; or the taking of photographs during the evaluation or treatment procedures. - 5.
+Authorized Photography: CRDTS may take photographs during the examination for the purpose of promotion of the agency and use of said photographs on the CRDTS website, as well as during grading for calibration purposes.
+In order to use a photograph that includes a CRDTS candidate, that candidate must sign and date a Photograph Release Form.